lcls-users/lcls-users/docs/during/om.md

         2. `ssh mfxopr@mfx-monitor`
     - `mfx-monitor` is the default machine for launching OM; however, confirm with beamline staff if it is preferable to use `mfx-daq`.
 2. Move to the OM directory: `cd ~mfxopr/OM-GUI`
-3. Prepare the working directory by copying the template - replace replace `<exp_name>` with your experiment name, e.g. `mfxx1001122`:
+3. Prepare the working directory by copying the template - replace `<exp_name>` with your experiment name, e.g. `mfxx1001122`:
     - `cp -r template_2023 <exp_name>`
 4. Change to the workspace directory.
 If using an `ePix10k2M` detector use `<exp_name>/om-workspace`.
 If using a `Rayonix` detector use `<exp_name>/om-workspace-rayonix`
      - `cd om-workspace[-rayonix]`